johnhenry/nug/readme.md

 #nug

-unobtrusively adds buildscripts to your javascript
+A small utility that unobtrusively adds buildscripts to javascript applications.

-works with npm to simpify your coding process.
+Works with in tandem with npm to simpify your development process.